 Celebrating Age

-The project has helped spark memories, develop conversations and increase connections and has shown us that the older generation have something to tell us about enduring and enjoying life despite adversity and challenging times of crisis.
+The project succeeded in evoking memories, fostering conversations, and strengthening connections, demonstrating that the older generation holds significant tales about enduring and enjoying life despite adversity and challenging times of crisis.

-A selection of the resident’s photographs, snapshots of their memories and the portraits made by Kate Peters have been curated and published in a small publication entitled ‘We Went Mackerel Fishing One Day’.
-In the book the photographs are personal, powerful and enigmatic.
-They tell us so much about communities, individuals and their lives.
+A selection of the residents’ photographs, snapshots of their memories, and the portraits made by Kate Peters have been curated and published in a small photobook.
+‘We Went Mackerel Fishing One Day.’, was designed by Mark Murphy as a keepsake and documentation of the project.
+The images within the book are personal, compelling, and enigmatic, offering insights into communities, individuals, and their lives.

 ‘Celebrating Age’ is a partnership with the Lench’s Trust, generously supported by The National